Resources for People Seeking an Alternative to the Death Penalty

 Sermon by Jean Rabenold

-Jean is a member of the Palomar Unitarian Universalist Fellowship and is a member of the Board of the Unitarian Universalists for Alternatives to the Death Penalty.
+Jean was a member of the Palomar Unitarian Universalist Fellowship and was a member of the Board of the Unitarian Universalists for Alternatives to the Death Penalty.

 Sermon by Rev. Carol S. Rudisill